BoubaCarB/Focus-T/README.md

 # FocusTrack (Study Timer App)

-A simple study timer that helps students plan, track, and adjust study time by class.
+A simple study timer that helps  plan, track, and adjust study time by section.
 **Phase 1 goal:** a reliable countdown timer

 ## Why